Trump’s Alleged Connection With Russia Can Shake His Presidency

 For example, as Brookings experts point out, there are photographs of his National Security Advisor nominee, General Michael Flynn, dining at the same table as Russian President Vladimir Putin at a gala in December 2015 in Moscow.
 Flynn has advocated for better relations with Russia and during the campaign often appeared on the Russian public channel Russia Today.
 Flynn spoke by phone and exchanged messages with the Russian ambassador about the date on which Barack Obama imposed sanctions on Moscow because of the electoral hacking.

 Another Trump adviser close to him, Roger Stone, admitted that he has been in contact with Julian Assange and WikiLeaks, both suspected of having ties to Russia.
-On the Russian side, one of his highest ranking diplomats, Deputy Foreign Minister Sergei Ryabkov assured two days after Trump’s victory that there had been contacts between his government and the Republican candidate’s campaign team.
-“Obviously we know most of the people around them, ” Ryabkov told Interfax news agency according to the Washington Post.
+On the Russian side, one high ranking diplomat, Deputy Foreign Minister Sergei Ryabkov assured two days after Trump’s victory that there had been contacts between his government and the Republican candidate’s campaign team.
+“Obviously we know most of the people around them,” Ryabkov told Interfax news agency according to the Washington Post.

-Even if the allegations have not yet been verified, they are being taken seriously enough by the U.S. Intelligence.
+Even if the allegations have not yet been verified, they are being taken seriously enough by U.S. intelligence.
 As intelligence experts point out, this warning is extraordinary since it is not the role of intelligence chiefs to warn the president of any accusation or rumor circulating about him.

-In addition, anonymous sources of intelligence quoted by various media indicate that Steele, the author of the dossier, is considered a reliable source according to his record.
+In addition, anonymous sources of intelligence quoted by various media indicate that Steele, the author of the dossier, is considered a reliable source, according to his record.
 However, one thing that raises doubts about the integrity of Steele’s work is that he worked on the dossier during the campaign while being hired by Republican and Democratic operatives to release oppositional information against Trump.